Parent Resources

 Guitars (Electric/Acoustic)/Bass/Drums/Vocals/Keys – Matt Jorgensen.
 Mobile: 0401 314 160

 With a career spanning over 30 years of teaching experience and professional live performance with household name artists, Matt is a passionate educator across all learning stages within music.
-Holding multiple qualifications in various fields and instruments within music through UK institution RSL Awards, he is an examiner for the AMEB State office, AMEB Federal (Melbourne) and globally for RSL Awards (London).
-A keen composer of diverse original material, Matt also fronts local band Sons & Fathers and facilitates development opportunities for those with passion, talent and commitment to create their own content and get it to as wide an audience as possible through live performance and digital media.
+Holding multiple qualifications in various fields and instruments within music through UK, and now global institution, RSL Awards, he is an examiner for the AMEB State office, AMEB Federal (Melbourne) and for RSL Awards (London).
+A keen composer of diverse original material, Matt is also involved in several local bands/duos including Boombox Central, Jukebox Revival and Cold Shot as well as his own solo material and facilitates development opportunities for those with passion, talent and commitment to create their own content and get it to as wide an audience as possible through live performance and digital media.

 Piano/Clarinet/Flute/Saxophone – Noel Bailey.
 Mobile: 0414 866 130